junxit/us-congress-code/title-10/chapter-23/sec-481a.md

 ## Notes

+### Termination of Reporting Requirements

+For termination, effective Dec.
+31, 2021, of provisions in subsec. (c) of this section requiring submittal of report to Congress, see section 1061 of Pub.
+L. 114–328, set out as a note under section 111 of this title.

 ### Initial Survey

 Pub.
 L. 113–291, div.
 A, title X, § 1073(a)(3), Dec.
 19, 2014, 128 Stat.
 3518, provided that: “The Secretary of Defense shall carry out the first survey required by section 481a of title 10, United States Code (as added by this subsection), during fiscal year 2016.”